 Just follow these steps to build the circuit.

-1. Connect a pin to the breadboard's ground rail.
+1. Connect the Ground Pin to the breadboard's ground rail.

-4. Connect pin 11 to the circuit breadboard with a wire.
+4. Connect Pin11 of RPi4 to the breadboard with a wire.
 Connect a resistor of 100 ohms to the wire's terminal.
-The PIR sensor's yellow wire should be connected to this.
+The PIR sensor's yellow wire should be connected to the other end of the resistor.

 We begin by importing the GPIO and time Python libraries, allowing us to communicate with the GPIO rail and halt the script.
 For our first two variables, which I have aptly dubbed "pins," we provide a reference to our physical ports.
 Our sensors' states will be kept in the now-valued state variable.
 If this value is zero, it is not turned on; if it is one, it is turned on.
 We'll change our GPIO mode to use the real PINs rather than the physical ones.
 Since each pin is given a unique number, this system is a tad simpler.
 We also configured our GPIO pins as inputs or outputs.
 To do things like detect motion, we'll plug in a PIR sensor.
 On the flip side, we need our piezo buzzer to function as an output.